rezmansouri/mlp_cnn_from_scratch/report.md

 ### 1.2 Problem Definition
 Our task is to classify handwritten digits from the MNIST dataset using two approaches:
 - A fully connected MLP with one hidden layer.
-- A CNN incorporating convolutional and fully connected layers.
+- A CNN incorporating one convolutional layer.

 ### 1.3 System Overview
 The system includes the following components:
 1. **Data preprocessing** using TorchVision, normalization, and batching.
-2. **MLP implementation:** input layer, one hidden layer, and an output softmax layer.
+2. **MLP implementation:** one hidden layer, and an output softmax layer.
-3. **CNN implementation:** convolution, activation, flattening, and a fully connected output layer.
+3. **CNN implementation:** one convolution layer (with one kernel), and an output softmax layer.
-4. **Manual backpropagation** for both architectures, with weight updates using vanilla gradient descent.
+4. **Manual backpropagation** for both architectures, with weight updates using gradient descent.
 5. **Evaluation** of model performance on the MNIST test subset.

----

 ## 2. Methodology